mga-odoo/odoobooks/docs/sales/set_default_terms_and_conditions.rst

 ------------------

-Goto **Sales / Orders / Quotations** and create a new quotation, you will be notice that quotation is empty but the default terms and conditions is set on it.
+Goto **Sales / Orders / Quotations** and create a new quotation, you will notice that quotation is empty but the default terms and conditions are set on it.

 |image1|